amaloy/amaloy.github.io/kubernetes-minimalist-cd.md

 ```
 As before, the existing Pod (new version) was terminated and a new Pod (old version) was created.
 You can use the port-forwarding to check that the result in your web browser is once again `Hello World!`.

-Running `kubectl get all` again shows that "new" ReplicaSet no longer has any Pods and the "old" one once again does.
+Running `kubectl get all` again shows that the "new" ReplicaSet no longer has any Pods and the "old" one once again does.

-This is another behavior we get for free with Deployments.
-This is only the most basic case, but see the [Deployments documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) for many more options.
+This is another feature that comes standard with Deployments.
+This is only the most basic case, refer to the [Deployments documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) for many more options.

-## Blue-Green(ish) Rollout
+## Downtime

-Here we're going to discuss configuration that will give us a best-effort blue-green rollout of a new version.
+Kubernetes Deployments by default perform a rolling update which avoids downtime, another great feature we get for free.
+We could just stop here, but as an example of the configurability of Deployments, we're going to modify this process slightly to aim for all new Pods being up before old ones are terminated.

 Before proceeding, delete the Deployment from Kubernetes so we can start fresh:
 ```